Abdulhakeem Al-Tuwaijri

 Abdulhakeem Al-Tuwaijri (عبدالحكيم التويجري; born 3 February 1979) is a Saudi Arabian professional football manager.
+He is the current head coach of Zbrojovka Brno U19.

-He started working at the professional level at the age of 44, having been manager of Bosnian club Željezničar for a brief period in late 2023.
+Al-Tuwaijri started working at the professional level at the age of 44, having been manager of Bosnian club Željezničar for a brief period in late 2023.
+In 2026, he joined Czech side Zbrojovka Brno as head coach of the under-19 team.

 Career

 Early career

 Born in Saudi Arabia on 3 February 1979, Al-Tuwaijri was educated in the English, Scottish and Irish Football Associations.
 He has also obtained a UEFA Pro Licence, and has earned a master's degree in football management at the Johan Cruyff Institute in Barcelona as well.

 Between February and June 2023, Al-Tuwaijri worked as an assistant manager at Czech First League club Slavia Prague.

 Željezničar

 Al-Tuwaijri was appointed as the manager of Bosnian Premier League side Željezničar on 7 November 2023, his first head coach experience.
 His first game in charge of Željezničar ended in a 3–2 away loss to Borac Banja Luka on 12 November.
 Following four more games with no real success and the side being just one place above the relegation zone, Al-Tuwaijri resigned as manager on 2 January 2024.